josina1234/docs/bluerov/build_and_flash.rst

    EOF

-For even more convinience, copy your ssh-key to the BlueROV to enable passwordless login and create an entry in your :file:`~/.ssh/config` for the BlueROV similiar to:
+For even more convenience, copy your ssh-key to the BlueROV to enable passwordless login and create an entry in your :file:`~/.ssh/config` for the BlueROV similiar to:

 .. code-block:: sh
    :linenos: